PhaneeChowdary/Dashboards/README.md

   install.packages('stringr')
 ```

-- Visualized columns in the dataset in histograms.
+- Visualized columns in the dataset in histograms and a pie chart.
 - Created dashboards using flexdashboard.